Efficient Approximation Algorithms for Multi-Antennae Largest Weight Data Retrieval: An Improved Approximation Algorithm for General A LWDR

-According to Algorithm \ref{alg:enhanced-construction}, the $h$th iteration guarantees that no path can contain both edge $(v_{i,j,h},w{}_{i,j,h})$ and another edge corresponding to the identical item of $(v_{i,j,h},w{}_{i,j,h})$.
+According to Algorithm \ref{alg:enhanced-construction}, the $h$th iteration guarantees that no path can contain both edge $(v_{i,j,h},w{}_{i,j,h})$ and another edge corresponding to $d_{i}$.
 Therefore, when Algorithm \ref{alg:enhanced-construction} terminates, all paths containing 2 edges corresponding to an identical item are eliminated.
 This completes the proof. \end{IEEEproof}